You are listening to the Sean Hannity Radio Show Podcast.

 Really?

-They also celebrate people who frantically race across international borders, and those who can scale walls really, really quickly.
+They also celebrate people who frantically race across international borders, those who can scale walls really, really quickly.

 In other words, the president's worst nightmare.